-Kieran Drake traces Hitler’s megalomaniac plans for Berlin as Third Reich capital…
+Kieran Drake traces Hitler’s megalomaniac plans for Berlin as capital of the Third Reich…

 In an otherwise unremarkable corner of Schöneberg, surrounded by allotments and ageing housing estates stands a vast concrete drum.
 Twenty one metres across and four storeys high, it looms above its surroundings, resembling a decaying post-industrial relic.
 Yet this strange structure is in fact the most visible legacy of the city that Berlin might have become had Hitler triumphed in World War Two.